-Certain class actions alleging violations of Sections 10(b)-5 and 20(a) of the Exchange Act and Rule 10b-5 thereunder have been filed against CHK and certain of its officers and directors.
+A consolidated class action suit alleging violations of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 thereunder has been filed against CHK and certain of its officers and directors.
 The plaintiffs assert that the defendants made materially false and misleading statements and failed to disclose material facts about the success and future prospects of CHK's exploration efforts, principally in the Louisiana Trend.
 As a result, the complaints allege, the price of CHK Common Stock was artificially inflated during periods beginning as early as January 25, 1996 and ending on June 27, 1997, when CHK issued a press release announcing disappointing drilling results in the Louisiana Trend and a full-cost ceiling writedown to be reflected in its June 30, 1997 financial statements.
 The plaintiffs further allege that certain of the named individual defendants sold CHK Common Stock during the class period when they knew or should have known adverse nonpublic information.
-Each case seeks a determination that the suit is a proper class action, certification of the plaintiff as a class representative and damages in an unspecified amount, together with costs of litigation, including attorneys' fees.
-Thirteen cases were ultimately filed, one was dismissed, and the U.S. District Court for the Western District of Oklahoma ordered the remaining twelve cases consolidated on
+The plaintiffs seek a determination that the suit is a proper class action and damages in an unspecified amount, together with costs of litigation, including attorneys' fees.

-November 14, 1997.
-The Court concurrently appointed lead counsel and lead plaintiffs and ordered that a consolidated amended complaint be filed.
-A consolidated class action complaint was filed in accordance with the Court's order.
 The defendants have filed a motion to dismiss.
 Briefing on such motion should be concluded by June 15, 1998.
 All discovery will be stayed pending the Court's ruling on the motion to dismiss.
 CHK and the individual defendants believe that these actions are without merit, and intend to defend against them vigorously.
-No estimate of loss or range of estimate of loss, if any, can be made at this time.
+No estimate of loss or range of estimate of loss, if any, can be made at this time